henrikmathiesen/sql-with-mysql/README.md

 ## Does SQL differ from database to database?

-To my understanding as of right know (as a beginner), SQL for the most part is the same from database to database, but there are differences here and there.
+To my understanding as of right know (as a beginner), SQL for the most part is the same from database to database (ANSI SQL), but there are differences here and there.
 Read more about it here: http://troels.arvin.dk/db/rdbms/

 ## This project